jumpinjackie/forge-e33-mod/design/BLUE.md

 U
 Enchantment
 Whenever a creature you control with flying enters or a creature you control with flying attacks, put a quest counter on this enchantment.
-Remove four counters from this enchantment and sacrifice it: Draw three cards.
+Remove four quest counters from this enchantment and sacrifice it: Draw three cards.
 ```

 [card implementation](/custom/cards/g/gestral_ascension_challenge.txt)